 - Team leader – The team leader, which can be the charge nurse, is the person in charge of coordinating all aspects of the team.
 The lead is typically an experienced RN with excellent coordination, communication, problem-solving, and organizational skills.

 They need to be able to prioritize responsibilities and shift the tasks of staff as patient needs change.
-There is considerable pressure on the team leader because they’re responsible for planning patient care, assigning each team member tasks, providing care when needed, and maintaining a cooperative environment among all team members.
+There is considerable pressure on the nurse leader because they’re responsible for planning patient care, assigning each team member tasks, providing care when needed, and maintaining a cooperative environment among all team members.

 The team leader also needs to make sure that communication between team members is clear and consistent.